chao1981/World-Bank-Data-Analysis-1991-2017/README.md

 ## Inspriration

-[World Bank data](https://data.worldbank.org/country) is gold mine to support crucial management decisions that can show how countries are doing and fix issues to improve people's lives.
-I was curious to compare how India, China & United States compare on multiple metric of real-world importance and what are the real causes that differentiates the standard of living in all three countries.
+I was curious to compare how top 3 populated countries of the world are differentiated in the standard of living and sustenance.
+India, China & United States are the three countries with highest population and interestingly they are at different steps of nation development.
+Below is the analysis to compare them on multiple metrics of real-world importance that matter to people's lives.

+## Introduction to World Bank
+[World Bank](https://data.worldbank.org/country) is a financial institution that provides loans to countries for capital projects.
+Capital projects.
+> World Development Indicators (WDI) is the primary World Bank collection of development indicators, compiled from officially recognized international sources.
+It presents the most current and accurate global development data available, and includes national, regional and global estimates.[1]
+This statistical reference includes over 800 indicators covering more than 150 economies.

 ## Objective
 Comparing cross-country statistics about development and people's lives around the globe and show the progress society is making through data visualization.